quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part98_15.6_Code_Listi.md

 ??x
 Open orbits represent non-periodic or running motions in phase space.
 Unlike closed figures, these orbits do not repeat themselves but continue indefinitely without returning to their initial state.
 They often correspond to situations where a pendulum might rotate continuously (like a propeller) or where repulsive forces cause trajectories that do not close.

-Example: A pendulum in a region of the potential where \(V(x)\) is negative and repulsive, leading to open orbits.
+Example: A pendulum in a region of the potential where $V(x)$ is negative and repulsive, leading to open orbits.
 ```java
 // Pseudocode for simulating an open orbit
 public class PropellerSimulation {